 Before you continue, be sure to have read Launching Cloud Clusters.

 To launch a cluster, you must first create a cluster configuration file, which specifies some important details about the cluster.

 the name of your cluster,

 any setup commands that should run on the node upon launch.

 # A unique identifier for this cluster. cluster_name: basic-ray # The maximum number of workers nodes to launch in addition to the head # node. max_workers: 0 # this means zero workers # Cloud-provider specific configuration. provider: type: aws region: us-west-2 availability_zone: us-west-2a # How Ray will authenticate with newly launched nodes. auth: ssh_user: ubuntu setup_commands: - pip install ray[all] # The following line demonstrate that you can specify arbitrary # startup scripts on the cluster. - touch /tmp/some_file.txt

 You are encouraged to copy the example YAML file and modify it to your needs.
 This may include adding additional setup commands to install libraries or sync local data files.

-After you have customized the nodes, it is also a good idea to create a new machine image (or docker container) and use that in the config file.
-This reduces worker setup time, improving the efficiency of auto-scaling.
+After you have customized the nodes, create a new machine image (or docker container) and use that in the config file to reduce setup times.

 git clone foo can be rewritten as